 Comply with the law or respond to lawsuits and legal actions.
 We will share information about you if state or federal laws require it.
-We can share health information about you in response to a court or administrative order, or in response to a suboena.
+We can share health information about you in response to a court or administrative order, or in response to a subpoena.

 We are required by law to maintain the privacy and security of your protected health information.
 We will let you know promptly if a breach occurs.
 We must follow the duties and privacy practices described in this notice and give you a copy of it.
 We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.
 For more information see:

 Changes to the terms of this notice.
 We can change the terms of this notice, and the changes will apply to all information we have about you.
-The new notice will be available upon request, in our office, and on our web site.
+The new notice will be available upon request, in our office, and on our website.

-If you have any questions, if you wish to file a complaint or exercise any rights listed in this Notice, please contact: Ed Kaufman, Privacy Officer (206) 451-2037.
+If you have any questions, if you wish to file a complaint or exercise any rights listed in this Notice, please contact Ed Kaufman, Privacy Officer (206) 451-2037.